 The Smart Sharpen window will open, where you can move the preview window to show the details you want to focus on.
 Photoshop will have already sharpened the image, and you can concentrate on adjusting the settings to achieve the results you want.

-Step 3: Adjust The Basic Settings
+Step 3: Adjust The Smart Sharpen Settings

 The Amount and Radius sliders are the same as the Unsharp Mask settings, except the Smart Sharpen filter detects the edges accurately, which means there is no need for a Threshold setting.